5 Best Places to Camp in Buffalo National River (Upper District)

 People canoeing on the Buffalo.

 The Buffalo National River is near and dear to our hearts.
-It is one of the closest national parks to where we live in Oklahoma, and we love how rural and remote the camping and hiking are.
+It is one of the closest national parks to where we live, and we love how rural and remote the area is.

 The Buffalo National River is an extraordinary place.